-NHBC's Board recognises the importance of strong corporate governance and has the responsibility of ensuring NHBC's long-term sustainability.
-The Board is comprised of the Chair (a non-executive director (NED)), Chief Executive Officer, Chief Financial Officer, Commercial Director, and six further NEDs.
-To ensure that the Board's responsibilities are met, the Board has established a governance framework overseen and supported by a series of Board and Executive Committees.
+NHBC's Board recognises the importance of strong corporate governance and has the responsibility to ensure NHBC's long-term sustainability.
+The Board is comprised of the Chair (a Non-Executive Director (NED)), Chief Executive Officer, Chief Financial Officer, Commercial Director, and seven further NEDs.
+To ensure that the Board meets its responsibilities, there is a governance framework overseen and supported by a series of Board and Executive Committees.